 Therefore, the Aristotelian mind assumes that when subject A utters "I am X," he or she is referring to the same experience and is expressing the same purpose as subject B who also utters "I am X."

 Not all of these works are considered genuine, but differ with respect to their connection to Aristotle, his associates and his views.
 Some, such as the Athenaion Politeia or the fragments of other politeia are regarded by most scholars as products of Aristotle's "school" and compiled under his direction or supervision.
-Other works, such On Colours may have been products of Aristotle's successors at the Lyceum, e.g., Theophrastus and Straton.
+Other works, such On Colors may have been products of Aristotle's successors at the Lyceum, e.g., Theophrastus and Straton.
 Still others acquired Aristotle's name through similarities in doctrine or content, such as the De Plantis, possibly by Nicolaus of Damascus.
 A final category, omitted here, includes medieval palmistries, astrological and magical texts whose connection to Aristotle is purely fanciful and self-promotional.
 Those that are seriously disputed are marked with an asterisk.
+Aristotle

 ANCIENT GREECE INDEX